+This article will provide guidance on How To Serve legal papers in CT Corporation.
 When levying process service on an entity, CT Corporation has been a consistent option, currently being the largest registered agent service in the world.
-Since its establishment in New Jersey in 1892 with just under fifty staff members, the firm now known as CT Corporation has been in the registered agent market and has been established as almost the default corporate Registered Agent.
-The company’s original charter was handwritten and specified that it was formed for the purpose of ‘carrying on a general agency service, especially acting as agent and trustee for companies.’
+Since its establishment in New Jersey in 1892 with just under fifty staff members, the firm, now known as CT Corporation, has been in the registered agent market and has been established as almost the default corporate Registered Agent.
+The company’s original charter was handwritten and specified that it was formed for ‘carrying on a general agency service, especially acting as agent and trustee for companies.’

 Many organizations opt for a third party to serve as their registered agent.
-However, an entity can also serve as its own registered agent, which excludes the repercussions of not immediately responding to the New York City Process Service.
-In order to maintain corporate status, businesses must retain a registered agent. being on record with the Secretaries of the State, it is imperative that this agent is also able to serve as a representative of the corporation for service of process.
+However, an entity can also serve as its registered agent, which excludes the repercussions of not immediately responding to the New York City Process Service.
+In order to maintain corporate status, businesses must retain a registered agent.
+Being on record with the Secretaries of the State, this agent must also be able to serve as a representative of the corporation for service of process.
 In order to obtain an agent for New York City Process Service, the Corporation Division of the relevant state could be useful in determining service providers.

 The registered agent, or agent of SOP, provides a legal address—within the jurisdiction where the company is established—where legal documents can be served during standard business hours.
-The registered agent’s duty is to receive and forward that SOP to the entity’s designated contact within the service bracket.
+The registered agent has to receive and forward that SOP to the entity’s designated contact within the service bracket.
 Notice is also required to be sent to the complainant or the defendant’s agent by the delivery (the ‘service’) of a legal document (the ‘proceedings’).
-The legal document served is typically a summons, a notice of legal action which gives the timeframe for a reply as well.
+The legal document served is typically a summons, a notice of legal action, which gives the timeframe for a reply as well.
 The summons is also followed by a complaint that outlines the matter and the intended results of the court proceedings.

 The employee in a commercial organization who retains communication with a registered agent is usually a corporate secretary or a governance-compliance officer.